kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

   <!-- (TOC Evaluation goes here) -->
   [KSERVE-TECHNICAL-CHARTER.md](https://github.com/kserve/community/blob/main/KSERVE-TECHNICAL-CHARTER.md#5-vendor-neutrality) explicilty documents vendor neutrality of project direction.

-  **TODO for KServe Team**: "limitation on the number/percentage of seats that a single vendor/company could take", "total seats of TSC member", and "the term of office for the TSC"
+  The TOC reviewers suggest adding rules such as "a limitation on the number/percentage of seats that a single vendor/company could take," "the total number of seats for TSC members," and "the term of office for the TSC" into the governance.
+These rules should be demonstrated before applying for graduation.
-  However there's no limitation on "the number/percentage of seats that a single vendor/company could take", which is recommended to be addressed and demonstrated before applying to incubation.

 - [ ] **Document how the project makes decisions on leadership, contribution acceptance, requests to the CNCF, and changes to governance or project goals.**